-For the law to make someone pay when there's been an car, truck or motorcycle accident, three things are needed:
+For the law to make someone pay when there's been a car, truck, or motorcycle accident, three things are needed:

-When people who are damaged unreasonably contributed to their injuries (for example, by not wearing their seatbelt, or taking the headrests out of their car), the courts take this into account, as not all of the damage that came out of the accident was actually a result of the accident.
-These three factors are what lawyers and courts look at to decide who is responsible when there is a car, truck or motorcycle accident.
-We encourage you to look around our website and learn more about so you better understand who may be held liable in your case.
+When people who are injured unreasonably contributed to their injuries (for example, by not wearing their seatbelt or taking the headrests out of their car), the courts take this into account, as not all of the damage that came out of the accident was actually a result of the accident.
+These three factors are what lawyers and courts look at to decide who is responsible for a car, truck, or motorcycle accident.
+We encourage you to look around our website and learn more about it to better understand who may be held liable in your case.